 For current plans and work items, see the Roadmap and TODO on GitHub.

-Come say hi on Discord — we're in the Goose community.
+Come say hi on Discord — we're in the goose community.